 Laura believes that charitable giving should be motivated by the desire to help, not for marketing purposes.
 That is why she has never advertised her charitable giving before now.
 However, in light of the fact that it may inspire others to donate to these worthy causes, she is posting them online now.
 Here are the charities that Laura Giles supports:

 Laura believes that if you give a person a fish, you feed him for one day.
 If you teach a person to fish, they can eat forever.
 That is the premise behind Kiva.
 Kiva provides microloans to people around the world to help lift them out of poverty.
 These loans are used for transportation (to work), education, and to create or grow a small business.
 Laura has been a participant since 2011 with the NWTF Philippines Team.
-As of January 2017, she’s made 90 loans in eighteen different countries.
+As of January 2018, she’s made 104 loans in twenty-four different countries.
 Her loans focus on sustainability and beekeeping.
 (Laura is a beekeeper).